• THE CORNFLOWER •

 Asteraceae family

-From 5 to 20 cm high, it enjoys in the alpine pastures.
+From 5 to 20 cm high, it thrives in mountain pastures.
 This trepide of altitude is easily recognized by the orange color of its capitula.

 • THE GREAT GENTIAN •